jimmywootton/recipes-analysis/README.md

 For my final model, I will use all the same columns as in my baseline model, with some additional columns and transformations.

 1. Use a function transformer to extract features from the `'nutrition'` column, yielding `calories (#)`, `total fat (PDV)`, `sugar (PDV)`, `sodium (PDV)`, `protein (PDV)`, `saturated fat (PDV)`, and `carbohydrates (PDV)`.
-Sugary or fatty recipes probably correlate with higher
+Sugary or fatty recipes probably correlate with higher ratings.

 2. One hot encode if the recipe is nutritionally dense or not.
 This is done by using the results from step 1, and converting calories to a percentage of daily value (based on a 2000 calorie diet).
 Then check if the average PDV for all the other columns is higher than the PDV for calories or not.

 I originally framed this problem as a regression problem, hoping to plot average recipe ratings that are on a continuous range.
 However after testing on different regression models I found that continuously over predict low ratings.
 Average ratings are so skewed towards values between 4 and 5 stars, a loss function used in linear regression would penalize only a small fraction of low ratings very highly, while the large majority of high ratings would have very little loss.

-To combat this problem, I decided to take the average ratings column and round it to the nearest integer, resulting in values 1, 2, 3, 4, or 5.
-This I used RandomForestClassifier, in the hopes that it would capture differences between between ratings better than the regression model.
+To combat this problem, I decided to take the average ratings column and round it to the nearest integer, resulting in values 1, 2, 3, 4, or 5, creating classes for different rounded ratings respectively.
+Then I used RandomForestClassifier, in the hopes that it would capture differences  between ratings better than the regression model.

-Using GridSearchCV, I searched for the best hyperparameters that yielded the highest weighted f1 score, where weights are inversely proportional to class frequency.
+Using `'GridSearchCV'`, I searched for the best hyperparameters that yielded the highest weighted f1 score, where weights are inversely proportional to class frequency.
+I used this metric in hopes penalize incorrect predictions for infrequent classes (1,2, and 3).

 Hyperparameters:

-1. n_estimators
+1. `'n_estimators'`

-2. max_depth
+2. `'max_depth'`

-The hyperparameters that yielded the best weighted_f1 score were 100 estimators and no max depth.
+The hyperparameters that yielded the best weighted_f1 score were 100 estimators and no `'max_depth'`.
 The weight f1 score was 0.51.
 This isn't the same metric as my baseline model, however to make them more comparable, I found that the mean squared error of my final model was 1.21.
-Although this was worse performance in terms of mean squared error, my final model had improved accuracy for lower average ratings, where in my baseline model would have over predicted all lower average ratings by several points.
+Although this was worse performance in terms of mean squared error, my final model had improved accuracy for lower average ratings, where in my baseline model would have over-predicted all lower average ratings by several points.

 <iframe
   src="assets/accuracy_by_class.html"